Pani Puri Recipe – Street Style | Golgappa or Puchka – 5 Tips

 3. transfer theeka pani puri paste into a large bowl.

-4. add 1 tsp chaat masala, 1 tsp cumin powder, pinch hing, ¾ tsp salt and 4 cup cold water.
+4. add 1 tsp chaat masala, 1 tsp cumin powder, pinch hing, ¾ tsp salt, and 4 cups cold water.

 5. mix well and theeka pani is ready to enjoy with golgappa.